-assignment of new names to some non-logical symbols of an OMS reduction logical OMS mapping reducing an OMS to a smaller signature alignment flexible, relational OMS mapping that does not always have a formal, logic-based semantics matching algorithmic procedure that generates an alignment for two given OMSs Note For both matching and alignment, see [9, 25].
+assignment of new names to some non-logical symbols of an OMS reduction alignment flexible, relational OMS mapping that does not always have a formal, logic-based semantics matching algorithmic procedure that generates an alignment for two given OMSs Note For both matching and alignment, see [9, 25].

-NOTE A renaming results in a logical OMS mapping between the original and the renamed OMS.
+NOTE A renaming results in a $logical\ OMS\ mapping$ between the original and the renamed OMS.

-union

-aggregation of several OMSs to a new OMS, without any renaming combination aggregation of several OMSs along OMS mappings to a new OMS where some of the non-logical symbols of the involved OMSs can be renamed into the same symbol

-EXAMPLE Consider an ontology involving a concept Person, and another one involving Human being, and an alignment that relates these to concepts.
+$logical\ OMS\ mapping\ reducing\ an\ OMS\ to\ a\ smaller\ signature$ union aggregation of several OMSs to a new OMS , without any renaming combination aggregation of several OMSs along a diagram of OMS mappings to a new OMS where some of the non-logical symbols of the involved OMSs can be renamed into the same symbol Example Consider an ontology involving a concept Person, and another one involving Human being, and an alignment that relates these to concepts.
 In the combination of the ontologies along the alignment, there is only one concept, representing both Person and Human being.